 This paper extends econometric tests developed in the market efficiency literature to firms subject to default risk.
 This novel approach exploits the information contained in single-name CDS and credit indices, using a large dataset of S&P 500 firms over an extended time frame (2008-2020).
-We find that efficiency tests accounting for default risk suggest higher (lower) micro-efficiency for firms with high (low) leverage.
-In contrast, default-augmented tests show distinct macro-inefficiency for large-cap U.S. stock indices, i.e., low-efficiency scores except for highly leveraged sector indices such as Banks, Financials, or Utilities.
+Our main finding using various efficiency tests is that market efficiency at the firm level improves with firm leverage.
+In contrast, our tests show distinct macro-inefficiency for large-cap U.S. stock indices, i.e., low-efficiency scores except for highly leveraged sector indices such as Banks, Financials, or Utilities.

 Our findings suggest that an active CDS market increases stock market efficiency at the firm level.
-We interpret this finding in the context of two key factors.
-First, the informational advantage of CDS markets is more pronounced for firms experiencing higher default risk or leverage for several reasons: CDS contracts are more informative about negative information because of their asymmetric payoff; initiation of CDS trading attracts relationship banks, informed lenders, and other insiders in the market; CDS trading conveys valuable information before earnings announcements; and CDS trading reduces equity analysts' optimism.
-Second, the transmission of information from CDS to equity is more efficient for leveraged firms.
-We conjecture that the CDS market becomes more conducive to equity-credit arbitrage as the elasticity of stock prices with respect to CDS spreads increases with default risk.
+We interpret this finding in the context of the informational advantage of CDS markets documented in the literature.
+This advantage is more pronounced for firms experiencing higher default risk or leverage: CDS contracts are more informative about negative information because of their asymmetric payoff; initiation of CDS trading attracts relationship banks, informed lenders, and other insiders in the market; CDS trading conveys valuable information before earnings announcements; and CDS trading reduces equity analysts' optimism.
+We conjecture that the transmission of information from CDS to equity is more efficient for leveraged firms as the CDS market becomes more conducive to cross-market arbitrage.